Tom Melhuish 8 min read

 See our complete guide on VAT for business energy.

-A business energy bill will calculate how much your business owes.
-The amount due is calculated as the new charges in the period plus any previous unpaid bills.
+A business energy bill will calculate how much you owe your supplier.
+The amount due during the billing period is calculated as the sum of:

 A business energy bill will set out the different ways you can pay your supplier.
 The options will usually be: